Living in Paris, Taylor Holland sees eye-catching bus designs every day

-"I don’t have any typography in my shots," Holland said.
+“One rule is that I don’t have any typography in my shots,” he said.
 “I’m not really thinking about where the wheel is.
 I’m not thinking anything except where the graphic is in relation to the frame.”

 “In an hour, I see 10 I haven’t seen before,” he said.
 “I see about 100 in any given outing.
 I never come up empty-handed.”

+Holland prefers to shoot the buses when they are parked, and on cloudy days to avoid glares and shadows.
 Most of the buses are found on streets around the Eiffel Tower and Paris opera house.